 Why Agentic Programming Changed the Way I Build Software

-Over the past few months, I've been working intensively with agentic tooling—primarily ChatGPT (including Codex) and GitHub Copilot.
-The impact has been substantial.
-Not incremental.
-Structural.
+Over the past few months, I've been deeply immersed in agentic programming — working with AI-assisted tooling: primarily ChatGPT (including Codex) and GitHub Copilot.

 I'm now able to build, refactor, and explore ideas that I previously wouldn't even start—simply because the time investment would not justify the outcome.